Michelle Fowler: Reintroduction

 In May 2016, it was reported that the outgoing executive producer of EastEnders, Dominic Treadwell-Collins, had tried to get Tully to return to the show, saying "[we] emailed back and forth, but she's a director now.
 I briefly considered a recast, but it just didn't sit right.
 And you never know, maybe someone else can woo Sue Tully to come back."
 He added, "Michelle carries the one unexploded secret—the child.
 But there are ways around that!
 So, yes, it was one of my original ideas—bringing Michelle in and the secrets she brings.
 I love secrets."
 Instead, Treadwell-Collins introduced Michelle's son with Grant, Mark Fowler, played by Ned Porteous.
 Tully had also been approached several times in the preceding 20 years to return to EastEnders, but had rejected each offer.
 These included offers to return for the funerals of Arthur, Pauline and Mark, as well as the weddings of Mark and Martin.

-On 23 December 2016, a day before her return, it was reported that Michelle would be returning, but that the part had been recast to Jenna Russell.
+On 23 December 2016, a day before her return on in Episode 5408, it was reported that Michelle would be returning, but that the part had been recast to Jenna Russell.
 Of her casting, Russell said: "It is a great honour to play such an iconic character.
 I know the audience loved Michelle Fowler so much, and even though she hasn't been on our screen for 20 years, she's very much in the fans' psyche.
 When I used to watch EastEnders all those years ago, she was one of my favourite characters.
 I'm extremely excited for what is in store for Michelle."
 Executive producer Sean O'Connor said he is "thrilled to have secured Jenna Russell to play Michelle Fowler, one of the show's most celebrated characters" and "the Square really has missed her over the past twenty years."
 O'Connor added, "Jenna was always in mind when I first started planning for Michelle's return".
 O'Connor also said Michelle is "still flawed, complicated and infuriating after two decades away, but still loveable all the same.
 It's going to be appointment TV watching Michelle's car crash of a life unravel all over again."

 O'Connor also said Letitia Dean was "absolutely thrilled, because she [Dean] and Jenna were in the same year at drama school together as children.
 So we're articulating a 30 year old relationship between these two women, and that's something that they already have." and "there's a genuine affectionate recognition in that from Adam [Woodyatt] for Jenna, because they've known each other for such a long time.
 Again, it shows—I think that for Jenna, being part of EastEnders has been the destiny of her career."
 Tully "gave the idea" of recasting Michelle "her blessing, and it was really delightful when she did."
 Tully was also involved in telling O'Connor, Russell and the writing team about Smith and Holland's original ideas for Michelle.